SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 but without having to introduce a new name.

-Each item in a protocol composition list must be either the name of protocol or a typealias of a protocol composition type.
+Each item in a protocol composition list must be either the name of protocol or a type alias of a protocol composition type.
 If the list is empty, it specifies the empty protocol composition type, which every type conforms to.